Interview rounds: What to expect and how to prepare

-There are common questions to prepare for during specific rounds of interviews as well as ideal questions to ask in each round.
-To prepare for this, it helps to role-play these scenarios with friends, family, or someone from your professional network to help identify impactful answers that work, and, perhaps more importantly, answers that do not work.
+There are common questions to prepare for during specific rounds of interviews as well as ideal questions to ask.
+To prepare for both, it helps to role-play these scenarios with friends, family, or someone from your professional network to help identify answers that work—and answers that don’t.

 The full interview process varies by company.
-Some companies will use a first round “screen” with an internal recruiter or rely on an external recruiter for this step of the process.
+Some will use a first-round screen with an internal recruiter or rely on an external recruiter for this step.
 The first interview is typically more of a culture-fit exercise, meaning the interview will be a high-level conversation and not as technical or detailed.
-You may not get into the bulk of your experience, and that’s OK.
-Here are a sample of common questions that are asked and questions you should be prepared to ask during the first found of an interview process:
+You may not get into the bulk of your experience, and that’s okay.
+Here are some common questions that interviewers ask and questions you should be prepared to ask during the first round of an interview process:

 The answer should be a synopsis of your background lasting 30–60 seconds.
 Focus on the highlights and the key takeaways you want the interviewer to walk away with.
 One of the biggest complaints from interviewers is that interviewees tend to divulge too much information when asked this question.
 Focus on the key aspects of your professional background that tie to the position you’re interviewing for.